takigama/HomeAutomationExperiments/LedStrip/README.md

 The kicad project is just a little daughter board for an ESP-01 that makes it easier to control ws2182's.
 5V input with a reg on board and a level shifter for the signal line - see the bom file (html format) for the components to get on the board.
+Its much easier to make than it looks, dont let SMD care you!

 ## Attributions
 Level shifter is a reproduction of sparkfun's bi-directional level shifter, as